 All immigration programs for skilled workers require your occupation to be classified as Skill level 0, A or B on the NOC list.

-If you want to immigrate to Canada as a skilled foreign worker through the Express Entry system, a stream under a province or territories’ Provincial Nominee Program (PNP), or the Atlantic Immigration Pilot Program (AIPP), then you are required to be in occupations classified as skill level 0, A, or B.
+If you want to immigrate to Canada as a skilled foreign worker through the Express Entry system, a stream under a province or territories’ Provincial Nominee Program (PNP), or the Atlantic Immigration Pilot Program (AIPP), you are required to be in occupations classified as skill level 0, A, or B.

 You must identify how your occupation is classified in the NOC list to choose the immigration program best suited for you.